 A minimalistic music player, designed for simplicity.
 Built on electron, uses Howler for handling music playback, AngularJS and Bootstrap for the frontend, and jsmediatags to retrieve the ID3 tags.

-This can also serve as a starting point to impliment your own front-end/UI to the Player.
+This can also serve as a starting point to implement your own front-end/UI for a music Player.

 Download here: Releases

 Download the build for your OS.
 Start the application and then click on the Folders tab on the top left corner, this will bring up a window where you can select the folder where you want to play your audio files from.
 Once you select a folder with songs, just click play.

 2. Building from the repo

 Clone the repository, then navigate to it on your terminal and run